 Once you have your cookies formed you can place them on the baking sheet place them in a preheated oven and bake them for 10-12 minutes.

-Just be careful when melting the chocolate, you don’t want it to cook to long.
+Just be careful when melting the chocolate, you don’t want it to cook too long.
 It will split and not come together smoothly.

-Once mixture is nice and smooth add in about a tsp into the center of each cookie.
+Once the mixture is nice and smooth add about a teaspoon to the center of each cookie.
 When all the cookies are done it helps to place them in the fridge for a bit to set the centers.

-I will be honest and say mine always go straight to the freezer because the sooner I can get a couple of these on a place with my coffee the better!
+I will be honest and say mine always go straight to the freezer because the sooner I can get a couple of these in a place with my coffee the better!

 Tender buttery cookies with a dark chocolate center.
 A delicious little bite sized cookie for your next snack or party tray.